 What is Google AdSense, and How Does It Work?

 Google AdSense is perfect for small-medium publishers (<100k monthly visitors).
-It is free to join, and the setup process doesn’t require any technical knowledge.
+It is free to join, and the setup process requires no technical knowledge.

 Now, let’s go through the bid types that AdSense offers.